 Hi, sweet friends!
 First, THANK YOU, THANK YOU for all of the birthday love you sent my way over the weekend!
-You guys sure do know how to make a girl feel special.
+We celebrated my birthday weekend in Chicago, but you guys sure do know how to make a girl feel special.
 I read every message and comment and I truly appreciate it!
 ALSO – there is still time to enter my birthday Kate Spade handbag giveaway!
 I’ll be announcing the winner on here TOMORROW MORNING, so be sure to stop back to see if you’re the lucky one!

 OK.
 Let’s talk #momlife.
 It ain’t no joke, right?
 And you know what makes it easier?
 Knowing that we’re all in it together and that the next mom doesn’t have her shit together, either.

 So, here’s the thing.
 I have a lot of cute photos from this weekend.
-I could share them, along with some outfit links and write that we had a wonderful weekend in the city.
+I could share them, along with some outfit links and write that we had a wonderful birthday weekend in Chicago.
 Done and done.

 And while YES – it was wonderful, it also went wonderfully wrong.
 Real #momlife happened, and shit didn’t go exactly how we had planned.
 We forgot necessary items, the almost 4 year old made a huge scene in Chanel, the baby was a Stage 5 Clinger and we all slept in the same bed, (More below.)

 BUT.
 Isn’t that where the good stuff is?
 The messiness?
 Would we remember this weekend in 10 years if everything had gone according to plan?
 Probably not.

 Before I met The Mister and got married, I always said I didn’t want to find someone I could live happily every after with.
 I wanted to find someone I could live a messy, complicated, unhappy at times, REAL life with and still be happy.